dan214/Customer-Feedback/README.md

 This a web-based tool using Django Web Framework for collecting customer feedback.

-The project has been deployed to the cloud at PythonAnywhere.
+The project has been deployed to the cloud and hosted at PythonAnywhere.

 http://customerfeedback.pythonanywhere.com

 Credentials for admin

 Username: admin

 Password: mji4kef2

 There are 3 user roles for this app: Admin, Employee, and Customer.
 Admins manage the